brainboutique/ESP8266-RFID-to-REST/README.md

 =======
 Arduino sketch for NodeMCU (ESP8266) and RFID-RC522 reader, POSTing identified cards to arbitrary POST endpoint via WiFi.
 Configurable via serial connection.
 May be used, for example, with FHEM to trigger actions based on scanned cards or tags,

+## Limitations
+- Data is not transmitted SSL protected.
+So within network, sniffer may be used to capture valid UIDs and replay.